Leading two-loop corrections to the Higgs di-photon decay in the Inert Doublet Model: Numerical results

-Correlations between BSM deviations in various couplings of the 125-GeV Higgs boson can play a crucial role in identifying, or ``fingerprinting,'' the nature of the underlying BSM physics at the origin of the deviations --- this was for instance pointed out in Ref.~\cite{Kanemura:2015mxa}.
+Correlations between BSM deviations in various couplings of the 125-GeV Higgs boson can play a crucial role in identifying, or ``fingerprinting,'' the nature of the underlying BSM physics at the origin of the deviations --- this was for instance pointed out in Ref.~\cite{Kanemura:2015mxa} and studied at NLO in Refs.~\cite{Kanemura:2019kjg, Aiko:2021nkb}.
 However, in this context, it is also important to assess how higher-order corrections to the different couplings can modify the correlations found at LO.
-Therefore, we illustrate in \cref{fig:correlationplot} the interplay between \brr~and $\kappa_\lambda$ and how it is modified when going from LO to NLO in the calculation of these two quantities. $\kappa_\lambda$ denotes here the coupling modifier for the trilinear Higgs coupling, defined\footnote{This definition corresponds to the effective trilinear Higgs coupling that is constrained by the ATLAS and CMS collaborations via double- and single-Higgs production~\cite{ATLAS:2022kbf,ATLAS:2022vkf,CMS:2022dwd}. } as $\kappa_\lambda\equiv \lambda_{hhh}^\text{IDM}/(\lambda_{hhh}^\text{SM})^{(0)}$, with $\lambda_{hhh}^\text{IDM}$ the trilinear Higgs coupling calculated at one and two loops in the IDM and with $(\lambda_{hhh}^\text{SM})^{(0)}$ the tree-level prediction for this coupling in the SM.
+Therefore, we illustrate in \cref{fig:correlationplot} the interplay between \brr~and $\kappa_\lambda$ and how it is modified when going from LO to NLO in the calculation of BSM corrections to these two quantities.\footnote{We note that BSM corrections to the trilinear Higgs coupling only occur at the loop level.
+As was pointed out in e.g.\ Refs.~\cite{Kanemura:2002vm,Kanemura:2004mg,Braathen:2019zoh,Bahl:2022jnx}, these effects are not a correction of the tree-level prediction for this coupling, but rather a new class of contributions entering from the one-loop level.
+We therefore refer to the one- and two-loop BSM corrections to $\kappa_\lambda$ as respectively LO and NLO effects. }$\kappa_\lambda$ denotes here the coupling modifier for the trilinear Higgs coupling, defined\footnote{This definition corresponds to the effective trilinear Higgs coupling that is constrained by the ATLAS and CMS collaborations via double- and single-Higgs production~\cite{ATLAS:2022kbf,ATLAS:2022vkf,CMS:2022dwd}. } as $\kappa_\lambda\equiv \lambda_{hhh}^\text{IDM}/(\lambda_{hhh}^\text{SM})^{(0)}$, with $\lambda_{hhh}^\text{IDM}$ the trilinear Higgs coupling calculated at one and two loops in the IDM and with $(\lambda_{hhh}^\text{SM})^{(0)}$ the tree-level prediction for this coupling in the SM.
 As in the previous figure, we consider both benchmark scenarios (Higgs resonance on the left and heavy Higgs on the right), and the blue and red curves correspond to one- and two-loop results respectively.
 Each of these lines is obtained by varying $m_{H^\pm}=m_A$ in the ranges given in \cref{eq:HRsc,eq:HHsc}.
 For the values of $\kappa_\lambda$ shown in \cref{fig:correlationplot}, we perform a full one-loop calculation of $\kappa_\lambda$ with the public tool \texttt{anyH3}~\cite{Bahl:2023eau}, which we complement at the two-loop level by employing results from Refs.~\cite{Braathen:2019pxr,Braathen:2019zoh}.
-These results were derived for the Higgs resonance scenario ($i.e.$ they include only the dependence on $m_A$, $m_{H^\pm}$ and $\lambda_2$), and we have moreover extended them for use in the heavy Higgs scenario by including also the full dependence on $m_H$ and $\mu_2$ in $\lambda_{hhh}$ --- we provide the new expressions in the appendix.
-Black lines indicate the expected limits at the HL-LHC~\cite{Cepeda:2019klc} for \brr~(the dot-dashed line corresponds to the ATLAS limit, and the dashed line to the CMS one) and $\kappa_\lambda$ (dotted line, obtained from a combination of ATLAS and CMS expected bounds).
-The range of values for $\kappa_\lambda$ shown on the horizontal axis is stopped at 6.3, which is the current upper bound on this effective coupling~\cite{ATLAS:2022tnm,ATLAS:2022vkf,CMS:2022dwd,ATLAS:2022kbf}.
+These results were derived for the Higgs resonance scenario ($i.e.$ they include only the dependence on $m_A$, $m_{H^\pm}$ and $\lambda_2$), and we have moreover extended them for use in the heavy Higgs scenario by including also the full dependence on $m_H$ and $\mu_2$ in $\lambda_{hhh}$ --- we provide the new expressions in \cref{app:2L_hhh}.
+Black lines indicate the expected limits at the HL-LHC~\cite{Cepeda:2019klc} for \brr~(the dot-dashed line corresponds to the ATLAS limit, and the dashed line to the CMS one, similarly to Fig~\ref{fig:Rgamgam_mch}) and $\kappa_\lambda$ (dotted line, obtained from a combination of ATLAS and CMS expected bounds).
+The ranges of values for $\kappa_\lambda$ shown on the horizontal axis in both plots of \cref{fig:correlationplot} are within the interval $-1.2<\kappa_\lambda<7.2$, which are the current bounds on this effective coupling~\cite{ATLAS:2022tnm,ATLAS:2022vkf,CMS:2022dwd,ATLAS:2022kbf,ATLAS:2024ish} (we note that we quote here the recent upper bound from Ref.~\cite{ATLAS:2024ish}, which takes into account theoretical uncertainties in the di-Higgs production cross-section in a more reliable manner than earlier results).
+The reason why some of the curves in \cref{fig:correlationplot} stop before the end of the range of values of $\kappa_\lambda$ shown on the horizontal axis is again the criterion of perturbativity, which sets an upper limit on the allowed range of masses $m_{H^\pm}(=m_A)$ and thus in turn on the possible values of $\kappa_\lambda$ at one and two loops.